 Filing a car insurance claim in St. Louis, MO, should be easy and straightforward.
 Unfortunately, that’s rarely the case in reality.
 The truth is that insurance companies are for-profit enterprises that stay in business by reducing or denying liability whenever possible.
 Since the car insurance industry generates hundreds of billions of dollars annually, it’s safe to say they’re good at it.

-If you hire qualified St. Louis car accident attorneys with Schultz & Myers Personal Injury Lawyers, you’ll level the playing field with the opposing party.
+If you hire a qualified St. Louis car accident attorney with Schultz & Myers Personal Injury Lawyers, you’ll level the playing field with the opposing party.
 We’re highly familiar with insurance companies and their operations; we won’t let them take advantage of you.
 Choosing our legal team to help with your claim means we’ll be able to:

 - Investigate your case to collect evidence and understand the full extent of your damages

 - Develop a plan of action that is in your best interests

 - Handle all of the paperwork, procedures, and communications related to your claim

 - Protect you from allegations of contributory fault